-Three types of schools are considered: free public schools financed entirely by public funds, mixed finance schools financed by public funds and tuition fees paid by students and private schools financed solely by tuition fees.3 In this economy, all households pay taxes, even if their children do not attend public or mixed finance schools.
+Three types of schools are considered: free public schools financed entirely by public funds, mixed finance schools financed by public funds and tuition fees paid by students and private schools financed solely by tuition fees.
+In this economy, all households pay taxes, even if their children do not attend public or mixed finance schools.
 The funds allocated to education are collected through a proportional income tax, and the number of students is larger than the number of schools.
-Note that both the number of students and schools in the economy is finite.

-The proportion of students of type (b, y, k) in school j is given by $\alpha_j(b, y, k)$, and the number of students in school j is given by l_j , with:
+The proportion of students of type (b, y, k) in school j is given by $\alpha_j(b, y, k)$ , and the number of students in school j is given by $l_i$ with: